Callizle/BWSC/README.md

 Borwell Software Challenge

 This is the program I have created for the Borwell Software Challenge.
-Inside you will find the code used to create the .exe file.
+Inside you will find the code used to create the .exe file along with the PDB file.